Sean R. Haney

 14 Feb 1987 - 1 Jan 2021

-We will always remember Sean (on the left) who sadly left us a bit too early.
+We will always remember Sean (on the right) who sadly left us a bit too early.

 Sean was my officemate at Scripps, my surf instructor, and most importantly a best friend.